FinancialDE/Financial_Info/README.md

 ## Local Environment Setup

 - Put a `.env` file in this repository directory.
-For example:
+An example content in `.env` would be:
 ```
 YFINANCE_USER = ourYFinanceAccount@gmail.com
 YFINANCE_PASSWORD = ourYFinancePW